• Skip to primary navigation

 Chia seeds can be replaced with ground or whole flaxseed.

 Non-dairy milk: I recommend vanilla soy milk for its dessert-y flavor.
-But it can be replaced with any non-dairy milk you enjoy, like cashew milk or almond milk.
+But it can be replaced with any non-dairy milk you enjoy, like pistachio milk, cashew milk, or almond milk.

 Kale: For a green smoothie & an extra boost of nutrients, add 1 or 2 kale leaves.
 (Just remove the ribs first for easier blending.)